ljbitzki/attackzoo-sbseg26/README.md

 | `6) Denial of Service and Impact` | 8 |
 | `7) IoT` | 21 |

+>[!INFO]
-The current MITRE ATT&CK metadata covers 9 tactics, 21 top-level techniques, and 35 technique/sub-technique entries when sub-techniques are counted separately.
+>The current MITRE ATT&CK metadata covers 9 tactics, 21 top-level techniques, and 35 technique/sub-technique entries when sub-techniques are counted separately.
+See the [full mapping documentation](./MITRE_ATTACK_MAPPING.md).

 ### Target Servers